HomeMy WebLinkAboutcoa.lu.sp.Willoughby Park56aAA,,\-� �-)�

 Council during September in exploring options of building a multi-

-Bill Pass and Associates was contracted to do conceptual site analysis
+Bill Poss and Associates was contracted to do conceptual site analysis

 for the building.
 After several meetings with Council it was